Three-dimensional lattice ground states for Riesz and Lennard-Jones type energies: Explicit formulas for three-dimensional Epstein zeta functions

 \subsection{Hexagonal close-packed lattice}

 For very large $s\to \infty$ the Riesz potential $1/r^s$ tends to infinity for $r<1$ and vanishes for $r>1$, i.e. it approaches the hard-sphere limit.
 For this case a close-packed structure becomes the minimizer.
 There are two such lattices in 3D, besides the FCC also the hexagonal close-packed (HCP) lattice with the same packing ratio.
-The two lattices have common asymptotic value of the Epstein zeta function and it is relatively simple to derive how their difference behaves for large $s$.
+The two lattices have common first order asymptotic value of the Epstein zeta function -- since they have the same non-zero shortest vectors -- and it is relatively simple to derive how their difference behaves for large $s$, see the relations \eqref{efccbigs} and \eqref{ehcpbigs}.

 The HCP lattice is pictured in Fig. 1; the middle hexagonal layer is shifted by a half-period with respect to the top and bottom hexagonal lattices.
 Denoting by $a_{\rm HCP}$ the spacing of the one-layer hexagonal lattice, the distance between top and bottom hexagonal layers is given by $d=\Delta a_{\rm HCP}$ with $\Delta = \sqrt{8/3}$.
 As an elementary cell we take the rectangular parallelepiped with sides $a_{\rm HCP}$ and $\sqrt{3} a_{\rm HCP}$ on the top and bottom layers and the height $d$, its volume is given by $\sqrt{3} a_{\rm HCP}^2 d = \sqrt{8} a_{\rm HCP}^3$.
 There are 8 particles on the top and bottom layers each shared by 8 elementary cells, 2 particles on the top and bottom layers each shared by 2 cells, 1 particle on the middle layer sitting in the cell interior and 2 particles on the middle layer sitting on the cell surface (each shared by 2 cells), i.e. altogether there are 4 particles per elementary cell.
 The density of particles $\rho=4/(\sqrt{8} a_{\rm HCP}^3)$ equals to unity when $a_{\rm HCP} = 2^{1/6}$.